fochtified/goit-markup-hw-01/README.md

 # goit-markup-hw-01
 https://fochtified.github.io/goit-markup-hw-01/

+2022-13-20: (1) Actually FINALLY did what I meant below in the first part of comment; (2) ultimately decided to revert all changes regarding &lt;a&gt; tag swaps.

 2022-12-13: Removed e-mail & phone links from &lt;nav&gt; and &lt;adress&gt; tags; replaced &lt;a&gt; tags with &lt;span&gt; tags in &lt;header&gt;; made a slight reshuffling in &lt;header&gt; to establish valid sequence of succession between &lt;div&gt; and &lt;nav&gt; tags.

 Points of contension: